patrodyne/hisrc-hyperjaxb/ejb/assembly/explore/Ex001-JustProduct/src/test/resources/org/patrodyne/jvnet/hyperjaxb/ex001/Explorer.md

-# HiSrc HyperJAXB Ex001 - Product Model
+# HiSrc HyperJAXB Ex001: Product Model

 This project is the first exploration of the **HiSrc HyperJAXB Maven Plug-in**.
-It generates Java source code containing JAXB and JPA annotations and shows you how to design a data model (for products) and implement a persistence JAR by focusing primarily on your XML [schema][3] and associated [bindings][4].
+It generates Java source code with JAXB and JPA annotations that shows you how to design a data model (for products) and implement a persistence JAR by focusing primarily on your XML [schema][3] and associated [bindings][4].
 This is an example of *Schema Driven Design*.

-There is a lot to learn in this exploration. *HyperJAXB* is a powerful plug-in that generates Java code that can synchronize your data with almost any SQL database.
+There is a lot to learn in this exploration. *HyperJAXB* is a powerful plug-in that generates Java code to synchronize your data with almost any SQL database.
 The same code can read and write XML instances, too.
 It is XML Schema driven and supports customizations.
-It includes data caching and connection pooling, too.
-That is a lot.
-The key to using this plug-in is to learn XML Schema grammar well.
+It includes data caching and connection pooling. *That's a lot!* The key to using this plug-in is to learn XML Schema grammar well.
 It will help if you have experience with it.
-But if you don't, this exploration will show you how it works and it let's you can learn as you go.
+But if you don't, this exploration will show you how it works and you can learn as you go.

 > This project includes a Swing application named *Explorer* to demonstrate features of the *HiSrc HyperJAXB* plug-in.
 This *Explorer* application presents a lesson with actions for real-time experimentation.
 Feel free to modify your copy of the [Explorer.java][7] source file by adding or modifying the action methods with your own investigative code.
 The `Explorer` class is an extension of `AbstractEntityExplorer` which contains the more boring mechanics of this implementation.
 Feel free to create an `Explorer` class in your own projects to help explain the purpose of your work too.